Second presidential transition of Donald Trump: November

-On November 22, Trump announced he would nominate Scott Bessent, the founder of the macro hedge fund Key Square Group, for the position of Treasury Secretary; Oregon congresswoman Lori Chavez-DeRemer for the position of Secretary of Labor; former NFL player and former Texas State Representative Scott Turner for Secretary of Housing and Urban Development; Fox News contributor Dr. Janette Nesheiwat for Surgeon General; Russell Vought for Director of the Office of Management and Budget; surgeon Dr. Marty Makary for Commissioner of the FDA; and former Florida Representative Dr. Dave Weldon for Director of the CDC.
+On November 22, Trump announced he would nominate Scott Bessent, the founder of the macro hedge fund Key Square Group, for the position of Treasury Secretary; Oregon congresswoman Lori Chavez-DeRemer for the position of Secretary of Labor; former NFL player and former Texas State Representative Scott Turner for Secretary of Housing and Urban Development; Fox News contributor Janette Nesheiwat for Surgeon General; Russell Vought for Director of the Office of Management and Budget; surgeon Marty Makary for Commissioner of the FDA; and former Florida representative Dave Weldon for director of the CDC.

 On November 23, Trump nominated the former director of the Domestic Policy Council, Brooke Rollins, to serve as Secretary of Agriculture.

 On November 26, Trump nominated John Phelan to be Secretary of the Navy; former SENS Research Foundation CEO Jim O'Neill was nominated to be Deputy Secretary of Health and Human Services; Jay Bhattacharya was nominated to be Director of National Institutes of Health; and former Chief of Staff to the US Trade Representative Jamieson Greer was nominated to be the United States Trade Representative.

 On November 27, Trump announced that retired Army general Keith Kellogg would serve as his special envoy to Ukraine and Russia.

 On November 30, Trump nominated Kash Patel to be the new FBI Director; Hillsborough County Sheriff Chad Chronister for DEA Administrator; and Kushner Companies founder Charles Kushner, father of Trump's son-in-law Jared Kushner, for Ambassador to France.
 Chronister withdrew his name from consideration on December 3, citing the "gravity" of the job.